dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 # Methods and Assumptions

 Our model looks solely at the spread of COVID-19 through classes and does not take into account interactions students may have through dorm rooms, dining halls, campus organizations or other social aspects of student life.
+We assume that any student who shares a class with an infected student is exposed to the virus and could become infected.
 Additionally, the model only takes undergraduate students into consideration.
 In particular, a realistic picture of the campus includes many more affected groups, like graduate students, faculty, administrative staff, on-campus and dining workers, many of whom are more likely to be in a higher risk category than undergraduate students.
 However, to keep the model simple and its implementation feasible given the available data, we only factor in undergraduate students.
 It should also be noted that, although the studies referenced in this article have not yet been peer-reviewed, this is common for coronavirus-related studies because of their newness.

 The incubation period for COVID-19 is typically five to six days, though it can take anywhere between one to 14 days to develop symptoms after exposure, if symptoms do develop.
 LA County offers free COVID-19 testing to all residents, including three testing sites within five miles of UCLA, but same-day and next-day appointments are prioritized for front-line workers and symptomatic patients.
 We assume that UCLA students will get tested seven days after exposure on average.